Funding AI for Good: A Call for Meaningful Engagement: Discussion

-Building on the more \textit{balanced} approaches and existing gaps we identified in our dataset, we offer the following recommendations for funding call designs, putting them in conversation with existing literature on ``tech for good'' projects.
-We structure these recommendations around the four key components of funding calls, to serve as a template to inform the design of future funding calls.
+Building on the more \textit{balanced} approaches and the existing gaps we identified in our dataset, we offer the following recommendations for funding call designs, placing them in conversation with existing literature on ``tech for good'' projects.
+We structure these recommendations around the four key components of funding calls, to serve as a template to inform the design of future funding calls for funders, as well as future HCI research directions in community collaborative approaches.